-In this Old Testament (OT) Survey course and the in New Testament (NT) Survey, we will discuss how to study the Bible.
+In this Old Testament (OT) Survey course and the in New Testament (NT) Survey, we will talk about how to study the Bible.

-However, one of the most important things you can do to increase your knowledge of the Bible and to grow closer to God is to read it.
+However, one of the most important things you can do to improve your knowledge of the Bible and to grow closer to God is to read it.

 - Read daily.
 “The truly happy person doesn’t follow wicked advice, doesn’t stand on the road of sinners, and doesn’t sit with the disrespectful.
 Instead of doing those things, these persons love the Lord’s Instruction, and they recite God’s Instruction day and night!
 They are like a tree replanted by streams of water, which bears fruit at just the right time and whose leaves don’t fade.
 Whatever they do succeeds” (Ps 1:1–3).